jmcanterafonseca-iota/ebsi-schemas/README.md

 When you create a new JSON Schema, make sure to follow the folder structure described below.
 Moreover, the JSON Schema must pass the [automated tests](#Testing), and comply with our [formatting conventions](#Formatting).

-Create a new branch from the `Main` branch, commit your changes, and open a pull request on [Bitbucket](https://ec.europa.eu/cefdigital/code/projects/EBSI/repos/json-schema/browse).
+Create a new branch from the `main` branch, commit your changes, and open a pull request on [Bitbucket](https://ec.europa.eu/digital-building-blocks/code/projects/EBSI/repos/json-schema/browse).

 ### Requirements